cs3041-18b/cs3041-18b.github.io/designs/visual_assn.md

 1. Visual Design
 2. Sketching for Ideation (using paper)
-3. Prototyping Tools (using [invision](https://www.invisionapp.com/) or [Adobe XD](https://www.adobe.com/products/xd.html)).
-See the class Slack channel for a demo license for inVision.
+3. Prototyping Tools (using [invision](https://www.invisionapp.com/)).
+See the class Slack announcements channel for a demo license for inVision.

 Typically, a *critical* portion of the user-centered design process is getting feedback from real users.
 In the interest of time, we won't be doing that in this (short) design sprint.
 However, it doesn't mean that you are ignoring their needs...